snarky-snark/home-assistant-variables/README.md

 The `var` component is a Home Assistant integration for declaring and setting generic variable entities.
-Variables can be set manually using the `var.set` service or they can be updated using templates or SQL queries whenever any specified events fire.
+Variables can be set manually using the `var.set` service or they can be set using templates or SQL queries which will be run automatically whenever a specified event fires.
 The `var` component depends on the `recorder` component for up-to-date SQL queries and uses the same database setting.

 ## Table of Contents
 * [Installation](#installation)